 Our business affairs are managed under the direction of our Board.
-Our Board has adopted a set of Principles of Corporate Governance as a framework for the governance of the Company, which is posted on our website located at https://investors.progenity.com, under "Corporate Governance."
+Our Board has adopted a set of Principles of Corporate Governance as a framework for the governance of the Company, which is posted on our website at the address set forth on the first page of this Proxy Statement, under "Governance."